Multistep stochastic mirror descent for risk-averse convex stochastic programs based on extended polyhedral risk measures: Numerical experiments

 \subsection{Comparing the multistep and nonmultistep variants of SMD to solve problem \eqref{definstance3}}

 We reproduce the experiment of the previous section running 50 times SMD and MSSMD on problem \eqref{definstance3} taking $\omega(x)=\omega_2(x)=\frac{1}{2}\|x\|_2^2$, $\varepsilon=0.9$, $\alpha_1=0.1, \alpha_0=0.9, \lambda_0=1, x_1=[0;1;0;\ldots;0]], D_X=\sqrt{3}$, and recall that $\mu(\omega)=\mu(\omega_2)=M(\omega_2)=\mu(f)=1, \rho=2$, $L=\sqrt{\alpha_1^2 (1-\frac{1}{\varepsilon})^2 + n (\alpha_0 + \frac{\alpha_1}{\varepsilon})^2}+2\lambda_0$, $M_1=2(\alpha_0 + \frac{\alpha_1}{\varepsilon})$, and $M_2=\sqrt{\left(\frac{\alpha_1}{\varepsilon}\right)^2 + 4n \left( \alpha_0 + \frac{\alpha_1}{\varepsilon} \right)^2 }$.
-We consider again four combinations for the pair $(n,N)$: $(n,N)=(50, 1000), (n,N)=(100, 1000), (n,N)=(500, 10\,000)$, and $(n,N)=(1000, 10\,000)$.
+We consider again four combinations for the pair $(n,N)$: $(n,N)=(50, 1000), (100, 1000), (500, 10\,000)$, and $(1000, 10\,000)$.

-The steps used along the iterations of the SMD and MSSMD algorithms are reported in Figure \ref{stepsra2}.
-The average (computed running the algorithms 50 times) of the approximate optimal values and of the value of the objective function at the approximate solutions are reported in Figure \ref{mssmdra2}.
+The steps used along the iterations of the SMD and MSSMD algorithms are reported in Figure~\ref{stepsra2}.

+The average (computed running the algorithms 50 times) of the approximate optimal values and of the value of the objective function at the approximate solutions are reported in Figures \ref{mssmdra2} and \ref{mssmdra2bis}.
 In these experiments we observe again that MSSMD approximate solutions are better along the iterations and at the end of the optimization process.